FUNDINGPIPS ARTICLE Β· RULES

 Category 1: Sanctions compliance

-Countries under broad US/EU/UK financial sanctions regimes where FundingPips can't legally process payments or provide services:
+Countries under broad US, EU and UK financial sanctions regimes where FundingPips cannot legally process payments or provide services:

-• Crimea / specific Russian-occupied regions — under geographic sanctions
+• Crimea and specific Russian-occupied regions: under geographic sanctions

 This category is non-negotiable globally.
 FundingPips cannot accept accounts from these jurisdictions regardless of individual trader circumstances.
 Other prop firms have similar restrictions for the same reason.